Asurant/NFC-Card/README.md

 Disclaimer:
-This was made with the support of the NFC card tutorial at https://jams.hackclub.com/jam/hacker-card
+This was made with the support of the NFC card tutorial at https://jams.hackclub.com/jam/hacker-card This is a submission for an event known as Blueprint.
+Check it out here https://blueprint.hackclub.com/r/56?ref=r

 BTW
 Symbol on case is the Justiciar symbol from Lord Of The Mysteries / Lord Of Mysteries / Guǐ Mì Zhī Zhǔ